skyfox69/jsapi/README.md

 ### The `type` option

-The `type` option defines the type of a parameter, request body, response, parameter or schema.
-Possible values are:
+The `type` option specifies the type of a parameter, request body, response, parameter or schema.
+The supported types correspond to JSON Schema:

 - `array`
 - `boolean`